qlik-oss/core-website/docs/tutorials/hello-data.md

 this makes the
 [movies.csv](https://github.com/qlik-ea/getting-started-with-web-platform/blob/master/hello-data/data/movies.csv) file
 available to QIX Engine running in the container.
-This file represents the user data that is loaded into QIX Engine and then later retrieved.
+This file contains the user data that is loaded into QIX Engine and then later retrieved.

 ## Loading and Retrieving Movies Data with QIX Engine

-When starting the QIX Engine container in the previous step, the CSV file with Movies data becomes accessible to QIX Engine, but no data is yet loaded into QIX Engine.
+When starting the QIX Engine container in the previous step, the CSV file with data on popular movies becomes accessible to QIX Engine, but no data is yet loaded into QIX Engine.
 QIX Engine must use _load scripts_ with actions specifying how to do this.
 This can be rather complex, and here [halyard.js](https://github.com/qlik-oss/halyard.js) provides simple and powerful features to help.

 The `hello-data` Node.js application uses [halyard.js](https://github.com/qlik-oss/halyard.js) to create a